-The Prodeso cable membrane serves not only as a framework for holding the heating elements at proper spacing (either 3.75" or 5") for even heating (between 7-watts and 15-watts per sq. ft.), but it also functions as an uncoupling membrane.
+The Prodeso cable membrane serves not only as a framework for holding the electric floor heating elements at proper spacing (either 3.75" or 5") for even heating (between 7-watts and 15-watts per sq. ft.), but it also functions as an uncoupling membrane.
 This means the membrane is able to protect fragile flooring types, like tile or stone, from both foundational movement and from cracks telegraphing from the subfloor into the flooring surface.
 This can greatly extend the lifetime of these floors.

-The combination of the cable and the membrane is a costlier option, but can often cut the installation time for radiant heating down to a single day (unlike other methods which can require time to let the embedded heating elements fully cure).
+The combination of the cable and the membrane is a costlier option, but can often cut the installation time for electric floor heating systems down to a single day (unlike other methods which can require time to let the embedded heating elements fully cure).

-This combo typically costs between $15 and $20 per sq. ft. but this is often mitigated by the fact that it elements the need for a secondary uncoupling membrane.
+This combo typically costs between $15 and $20 per sq. ft. but this is often mitigated by the fact that it eliminates the need for a secondary uncoupling membrane.

-Typically, a project using TempZone Cable and fixing strips, the in-floor heating cost will be between $5 and $15 per sq. ft., with larger projects costing less per sq. ft.
+Typically, for a project using TempZone Cable and fixing strips, the in-floor heating cost will be between $5 and $15 per sq. ft., with larger projects costing less per sq. ft.

 TempZone Custom Mats: Customized heating mats that perfectly fit your project

-WarmlyYours makes it easy to decide which product is right for you through its Radiant Heat Cost Calculator tool.
+WarmlyYours makes it easy to decide which product is right for you through its Radiant Floor Heating Quote Builder.

 How To Get A Quote

-With the Radiant Heat Cost Calculator at your fingertips every step of the way, finding an affordable in-floor heating system couldn’t be easier.
+With the Radiant Floor Heating Quote Builder at your fingertips every step of the way, finding an affordable in-floor heating system couldn’t be easier.
 WarmlyYours also offers free SmartPlans, which are custom installation plans for electric floor heating.

 Other Floor Heating Costs: Accessories, Controls, and Installation

-For almost all floor heating projects, the cost of the heating elements is just one piece of the puzzle. there are several other components to keep in mind including the control for your system, applicable accessories, and installation costs.
+For in-floor heating cost, the cost of the heating elements is just one piece of the puzzle. there are several other components to keep in mind including the control for your system, applicable accessories, and installation costs.

 Thermostats and Accessories: The key to energy efficiency

-WarmlyYours offers a wide range of thermostats for electric floor heating systems ranging from the nSpire Touch WiFi smart thermostat to the dependable nTrust non-programmable thermostat.
+WarmlyYours offers a wide variety of radiant heating thermostats ranging from the nSpire Touch WiFi smart thermostat to the dependable nTrust non-programmable thermostat.
 You should typically expect to spend between $100 and $300 on a floor heating thermostat (more if you're looking to integrate it into a home automation system).
 A programmable thermostat can allow you to set up a heating schedule for your floor heating system that can decrease wasteful energy use, and turn into significant savings.

 Installation Costs: Labor and Materials